Cognoscan/condense_db/spec.md

 Condense-db makes use of cryptographic hashes, an unambiguous encoding for MessagePack must be defined.
 In addition, various cryptographic primitives are defined as MessagePack `ext` types.

+Finally, the MessagePack `map` type is not fully used.
+The only allowed `map` values are ones whose keys (fields) are strings and are unique within the `map`.

 ### Extension Type ###